psidh/QuantumProbabilityDensity/README.md

 # Quantum Probability Density Visualization

-This Python script allows you to visualize the probability density of a quantum wavefunction using matplotlib.
-The wavefunction used in this script is assumed to be a simple Gaussian wavefunction for visualization purposes.
+This Jupyter Notebook code allows you to visualize the probability density of a complex quantum wavefunction using the `matplotlib` library.
+The script creates a 3D surface plot to depict the quantum probability density distribution.

 ## Prerequisites